cogmaster-stats/r-cogstats/01-intro-lab.md

 ```

-We can access the first or third element of `x` (i.e., the first observation) by using the corresponding index position (integers starting at 1) enclosed in square brackets:
+We can access the first or third element of `x` (i.e., the first observation) by using the corresponding index position (integer starting at 1) enclosed in square brackets:

 ```r
 x[1]